newrelic/newrelic-diagnostics-cli/README.md

 >Add the url for the support thread here

 ## Contributing
-We encourage your contributions to improve NR Diag!
+Have you ever dealt with a New Relic installation and/or configuration issue?
+Do you have suggestions on how to automate those steps to diagnose and solve the issue?
+Then you must contribute to NR Diag!
+NR diag's main goal is to offer customers self-service for technical support so they do not have to go through the trouble of contacting New Relic's support department.
+If ever wish you did not have to reach out to Support, but still find assistance to troubleshoot by yourself, then we share the same goals.

+All the information on how to build a new health check for NR diag, as well as the requirements to submit a PR, can be found in our docs directory.
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.

 ## License